rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 God is not beyond your reach, your sins are what turned you away -- only by His love are you free to sin, to not be destroyed instantly when turning away from the source life, from God.
 It is a darkness where truth cannot enter.

+63
+Day of vengeance is at hand...

+!!! quote "Isaiah 63:3"
+    “I have trodden the winepress alone, And from the peoples no one was with Me.
+For I have trodden them in My anger, And trampled them in My fury; Their blood is sprinkled upon My garments, And I have stained all My robes.

+!!! quote "Revelation 19:15"
+    And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.

+### New Heaven

 New covenant.. there was no intercessor, no redeemer possible from man.
 Hence, the suffering aervant is necessatily Christ, the logos incarnate.